-- 1. Participants must be enrolled in 4-H Bicycle Project for the current year. - 2.
+- 1. There will be absolutely no riding of bicycles outside of the event area.
+All bicycles will go home after the event.
+No exceptions. - 2.
+Participants must be enrolled in 4-H Bicycle Project for the current year. - 3.
 All participants must wear an approved "safety helmet" that is properly fitting.
-Participants must bring their own bicycles and bicycles must fit the rider properly. - 3.
-The event will include: (a) Written Exam; (b) Practical Exam (Parts ID); (c) Skill Riding Event; and (d) Bicycle Safety Inspection. - 4.
-Ribbons will be awarded. - 5.
+Participants must bring their own bicycles and bicycles must fit the rider properly. - 4.
+The event will include: (a) Written Exam; (b) Practical Exam (Parts ID); (c) Skill Riding Event; and (d) Bicycle Safety Inspection. - 5.
+Ribbons will be awarded. - 6.
 See General Rules and Rules for Outdoor Exhibitors.